MicroDigital: July 2021

-You’re working in a small organisation (equivalent of 10 full time employees or less) with oversight of marketing, including responsibility for web content and promoting your organisation using digital tools, e.g. email, social media.
+You’re working in a small organisation (equivalent of 10 employees or less) with oversight of marketing, including responsibility for web content and promoting your organisation using digital tools, e.g. email, social media.

 You want to develop your digital skills to deliver better impact and engagement with your target audiences.

 You’re available across five mornings from 19 to 23 July, and are ready for five focused sessions to take your digital activity to the next level.

 The course covers five essential modules, consisting of a 90 min webinar & 45 mins discussion time:

 - Social media

 - Monitoring and evaluation

 You’ll also be provided with supporting resources, and a follow-up call with one of our trainers after the course.

 Space is available for up to 48 delegates.
 This course is subsidised by Arts Council England.
 If your organisation is based outside of England and you want to take part, please contact us: email@example.com